hulkienesuysal/english/causeandeffect.md

 #### Conclusion
 `To conclude, human activity is clearly causing the climate to change and, as a result, the planet is experiencing a number of negative effects.`
-It is important that we reduce our negative impact on the planet as much as possiblefor example, by using renewable energy instead of fossil fuels- before it is too late.
+It is important that we reduce our negative impact on the planet as much as possible for example, by using renewable energy instead of fossil fuels- before it is too late.